Subsidiary

 Summary

-A subsidiary, subsidiary company or daughter company[1][2][3] is a company owned or controlled by another company, which is called the parent company or holding company.[4][5]
+A subsidiary, subsidiary company or daughter company[1][2][3] is a company owned or controlled by another company, which is called the parent company or holding company, which has legal and financial control over the company.[4][5]
 Two or more subsidiaries that either belong to the same parent company or having a same management being substantially controlled by same entity/group are called sister companies.
 The subsidiary will be required to follow the laws where it is headquartered and incorporated.
 It will also maintain its own executive leadership.

 The subsidiary can be a company (usually with limited liability) and may be a government-owned or state-owned enterprise.
 They are a common feature of modern business life, and most multinational corporations organize their operations in this way.[6]
 Examples of holding companies are Berkshire Hathaway,[7] Jefferies Financial Group, The Walt Disney Company, Warner Bros.
 Discovery, or Citigroup; as well as more focused companies such as IBM, Xerox, and Microsoft.
 These, and others, organize their businesses into national and functional subsidiaries, often with multiple levels of subsidiaries.

-Details edit
+Details

 Subsidiaries are separate, distinct legal entities for the purposes of taxation, regulation and liability.
-For this reason, they differ from divisions, which are businesses fully integrated within the main company, and not legally or otherwise distinct from it.[8]
+For this reason, they differ from divisions which are businesses fully integrated within the main company, and not legally or otherwise distinct from it.[8]
 In other words, a subsidiary can sue and be sued separately from its parent and its obligations will not normally be the obligations of its parent.
 However, creditors of an insolvent subsidiary may be able to obtain a judgment against the parent if they can pierce the corporate veil and prove that the parent and subsidiary are mere alter egos of one another.
 Thus any copyrights, trademarks, and patents remain with the subsidiary until the parent shuts down the subsidiary.

 Ownership of a subsidiary is usually achieved by owning a majority of its shares.
 This gives the parent the necessary votes to elect their nominees as directors of the subsidiary, and so exercise control.
 This gives rise to the common presumption that 50% plus one share is enough to create a subsidiary.
 There are, however, other ways that control can come about, and the exact rules both as to what control is needed, and how it is achieved, can be complex (see below).
 A subsidiary may itself have subsidiaries, and these, in turn, may have subsidiaries of their own.
 A parent and all its subsidiaries together are called a corporate, although this term can also apply to cooperating companies and their subsidiaries with varying degrees of shared ownership.